Optimal Mechanisms for Demand Response: An Indifference Set Approach: Introduction

-In another related line of work, \citet{zhou2017incentive} consider demand-response programs that employ price incentives, where each consumer aims to minimize their own cost function.
-This cost function is composed of two parts: one that reflects power consumption and remains independent of price incentives (e.g., minimizing deviation from a nominal consumption level), and another that accounts for the expenses incurred due to price incentives.
+In another recent line of work, \citet{zhou2017incentive} consider demand-response programs that employ price incentives, where each consumer aims to minimize their own cost function.
+This cost function is composed of two parts: One that reflects power consumption and remains independent of price incentives (e.g., minimizing deviation from a nominal consumption level), and another that accounts for the expenses incurred due to price incentives.
 Building on this framework, \citet{zhou2019online} extends the analysis to incorporate discrete decision variables and dynamically coupled devices over time, such as HVAC systems.
 Their approach shares similarities with ours, particularly in modeling consumer objectives as minimizing cost functions and solving a social-welfare optimization problem (the direct method in our setup) to determine optimal pricing strategies.
-However, there are notable differences.
-In their model, the grid's utility function is solely governed by voltage constraints, without considering the cost of supply as a function of total consumption.
-In this setup, and assumptions including strong convexity of consumers' cost functions (the first component), the social welfare bi-level optimization problem can be reformulated into a convex problem, making it tractable to find optimal prices.
-These results, however, do not apply to our setting as the consumer cost functions are not strongly convex under our indifference-set approach---and in fact pricing mechanisms generally fail to be efficient in our model.
+However, the authors fundamentally rely on an assumption that consumers set their power consumption by minimizing strongly convex cost functions whereas the cost functions implied by our indifference-set approach are not strongly convex---thus again making their formal results non-applicable to our setting.
+We also note that the lack of strong convexity in our model results in different qualitative system behavior: In the setting of \citet{zhou2017incentive} the authors find pricing to always achieve optimal demand response, whereas in our model pricing is not optimal in finite systems (and the optimality gap only closes in a large-sample limit).